Daryl Cagle: International travel

 For the U.S. State Department Cagle traveled to Vladivostok in December 2010, where he participated in a joint exhibition with Russian political cartoonist John Kudryavtsev.

 Cagle has made several international trips arranged by the U.S. State Department.
 In New Delhi in September 2012 he spoke about changing trends in news cartooning.
 Commenting about how much American cartoonists are paid, he said "Editors are cheap.
 They subscribe to syndication for $15 a week."

 In 2013, Cagle won the “Prix de l’humour Vache” award at the Salon de St. Just annual cartooning festival held in Saint-Just-le-Martel, France.

-In June 2015, Cagle traveled to Kiev, Ukraine to attend the opening of an International Exhibition of Political Cartoons, where he delivered three lectures on cartoon art and gave a professional workshop.
+In June 2015, Cagle traveled to Kyiv, Ukraine to attend the opening of an International Exhibition of Political Cartoons, where he delivered three lectures on cartoon art and gave a professional workshop.

 In March 2021, Cagle’s work was exhibited at the Indian Cartoon Gallery in Bengaluru, India, which is hosted by the Indian Institute of Cartoonists.

+In October 2023, Cagle won the Prix Gérard Vandenbroucke at the Salon international du dessin de presse et d'humour de Saint-Just-le-Martel, Europe’s largest festival of editorial cartoons, which takes place annually in Saint-Just-le-Martel.
+The prize is awarded in recognition of the defense of cartoonists’ rights around the world.